barbarer/py4e-int/_sources/strings/immutable.rst

 This example concatenates a new first letter onto a slice of ``greeting``.
 It has no effect on the original string.

-Or, you can completely redefine an existing string:
+Or, you can reassign an existing variable to a completely new string:

 .. activecode:: str-redefineString
-    :caption: Completely redefining a string
+    :caption: Completely reassigning a variable

     greeting = 'Hello, world!'
     greeting = 'Hola, mundo!'
     print(greeting)

-This example redefines the entire ``greeting`` object.
+This example assigns the ``greeting`` variable to represent a new string object.
-A new ``greeting`` is created and the old ``greeting`` is discarded.
+The old string object is deleted in the process.

 .. mchoice:: str-imm-mc-xyz
     :practice: T